cisagov/get.gov/pages/about/about_index.md

 permalink: /about/
 layout: layouts/info-page
 sidenav: true
-excerpt: Learn more about the .gov program
+excerpt: Learn about the .gov program
 tags: about
 eleventyNavigation:
   key: about